 Donald Trump is a hypocrite, too.
 To him, not paying taxes is tantamount to laziness and fraud…unless he himself is the person whose creative accounting makes him able to successfully write off everything.
 To Trump, he is all about family values, chastising Hillary for her husband’s infidelities while weathering two divorces himself.
 Oh, but that’s different.

 A Donald Trump presidency is a scary thing indeed.
 As a secular humanist and as an advocate for women’s rights, for equal rights, and for equality for all, I simply don’t get it.
 Tennessee is a red state, and I am outnumbered at work by Trump supporters.
-Most of them are decent human beings, and I wouldn’t consider it a friendship-breaker were they to vote Trump-Pence tomorrow.
+Most of them are decent human beings, and as things currently stand, I wouldn’t consider it a friendship-breaker were they to vote Trump-Pence tomorrow.
 If I was gay, though, or an immigrant, perhaps, or a woman, I might feel different.
 You see, my very humanity would be threatened.
 Because the fact is that, whatever your intentions, if you vote for Trump, you are part of the problem.

 Gary Johnson and Jill Stein

 By now, you probably forgot that there were two other candidates even running.
 One of them, former New Mexico Governor Gary Johnson, has, like Hillary, run before.
 Johnson is the Libertarian Party nominee, and ran as such in 2012 as well, though he originally was a Republican (just like Trump originally was a Democrat).
 I can get behind many of Johnson’s platforms, such the legalization of marijuana and a reduction in military spending.